Quantifiers and witnesses for the nonclassicality of measurements and of states: Certifying and quantifying the nonclassicality of a measurement

 More work is needed to understand whether examples of this sort are generic or not.
 We have checked numerically that for the measurements discussed in Example~\ref{example1} and Example~\ref{example2}, one can always find a finite set of preparations that is optimal for testing the nonclassicality of that measurement through noncontextual inequalities---the preparations are simply pure quantum states having Bloch vectors corresponding to the dual of the polytope defined by Bloch vectors of the measurements (see footnote~\ref{dual} for the definition of a polytope's dual).
 On this basis, we make the following conjecture.

-\begin{conjecture} A finite number of preparations are sufficient for the theory-independent certification of any nonclassical measurement with a finite number of outcomes (through the violation of some noncontextual inequality). \end{conjecture}
+\begin{conjecture} A finite number of preparations is sufficient for the theory-independent certification of any nonclassical measurement with a finite number of outcomes (through the violation of some noncontextual inequality). \end{conjecture}